cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     ```csharp
     private static readonly string _primaryKey = "elzirrKCnXlacvh1CRAnQdYVbVLspmYHQyYrhx0PltHi8wn5lHVHFnd1Xm3ad5cn4TUcH4U0MSeHsVykkFPHpQ==";
     ```

+## Understanding the point reads and queries in Azure Cosmos DB

+1. Point reads - It is a key/value lookup on a single item ID and partition key.
+The item ID and partition key combination is the key and the item itself is the value.
+For a 1 KB document, point reads typically cost 1 request unit with a latency under 10 ms. Point reads return a single whole item, not a partial item or a specific field.

+1. Queries - It is a query data by writing queries using the Structured Query Language (SQL) as a JSON query language.
+Queries always cost at least 2.3 request units and, in general, will have a higher and more variable latency than point reads.
+Queries can return many items.

 ## Read a single Document in Azure Cosmos DB Using ReadItemAsync